Enterprising deal for National League - The Non-League Football Paper

 The National League Cup also looks set to continue.

-The competition between National League clubs and Premier League 2 sides was first introduced last season and saw Leeds beat Sutton in the final.
+The competition between National League clubs and Premier League 2 sides was first introduced last season and saw Leeds United beat Sutton United in the final.

+Rochdale were voted to have Programme of the Year for the National League by their fellow clubs.